- Home

 UK Premiere of 4K Restoration: Bashu, the Little Stranger + intro by film curator Ehsan Khoshbakht

-The bond between an orphan and a strong, independent woman who defies tradition and authority lies at the heart of this drama by a filmmaker whose work was subject to censorship.
+The bond between an orphan and a strong, independent woman who defies tradition and authority lies at the heart of this drama by a filmmaker consistently censored by the theocratic regime of Iran.

 New Writings: Feel the Floor – Restoring the Life and Legacy of Jazz Choreographer Buddy Bradley with Maureen Footer